Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 ---
-title: Publish an Iris App SDK
+title: How to publish an Iris App SDK
 category: 61fcd8e1a448f5004215317c
-parentDocSlug: iris-app-sdk-functions
+parentDocSlug: publish-app
 ---

 > 🚧 Beta